r-pufky/docs/source/networking/ubiquiti/edge-os.rst

 DHCP server on the edgerouter needs to update the hosts file when new IP's are issued.

-.. uctree:: Enable Dynamic DNS.
+.. uctree::   Enable Dynamic DNS
-  :key:    service --> dhcp-server --> dynamic-dns-update
+  :key_title: Service --> dhcp-server --> dynamic-dns-update
-  :names:  Enable
+  :option:    Enable
-  :data:   true
+  :setting:   true
   :no_section:
+  :no_caption:

 Allow Subnet (Wifi) Traffic `Internet Only Access`_
 ***************************************************